 How do you make great lemonade even better?
 Make it bubbly!
 Kids and adults alike will love this simple twist on a classic!

 The star of any lemonade is the bright, sunny lemons.
 We have a dwarf Meyer lemon tree growing in our backyard.
 And most years, during the summer, it is heavy with the juiciest lemons we’ve ever seen!
-Seriously, the amount of juice we get from one lemon is more than you’ll get from two to three store-bought lemons.
+The amount of juice we get from one lemon is more than you’ll get from two to three store-bought lemons.
 We use what we can of the fresh lemons, but the tree produces more than we can reasonably use, so I juice the lemons and freeze the juice in a half-cup container.
 That makes it incredibly easy to pull out the exact amount of juice I need for a recipe.
 I don’t mind making lemonade with our frozen lemon juice, but nothing beats juicing fresh lemons!

 Check out my other lemonade recipes to quench your summer thirst…